0xPolygon/polygon-docs/docs/zkEVM/architecture/protocol/lxly-bridge.md

 ## Conclusion

-Although the LXLY Bridge is still a work in progress, it is designed to be Polygon's talisman for accomplishing multi-chain interoperability.
+Although the LXLY Bridge is still in development, it is a central component to Polygon's aggregaton layer which offers multi-chain interoperability.

 The LXLY Bridge currently works with the Polygon zkEVM as the L2 and the Ethereum network as L1.